3 Truly Terrible (and Common) Ways to Diagnose ADHD

 Too often, doctors diagnose ADHD without considering all of the symptoms and other conditions that may cause them.
 Here’s what you need to know to avoid a bad ADHD diagnosis for your child or yourself.

 I worry about the casual way in which many doctors pronounce an ADHD diagnosis.
-Attention deficit hyperactivity disorder (ADHD) is not easy to diagnose, and doctors who diagnose ADHD too hastily only perpetuate the problems that lead patients to consult them in the first place.
+Attention deficit hyperactivity disorder (ADHD or ADD) is not easy to diagnose, and doctors who diagnose ADHD too hastily only perpetuate the problems that lead patients to consult them in the first place.

 I can’t tell you how many times I’ve been approached by parents who complain that medication “hasn’t helped our child,” or that it “helps, but my child is still struggling in school.”
 In most cases, the problem isn’t the medication.
 It’s that the child doesn’t actually have ADHD — or has more than ADHD.